Capperz/WEBSCRP/README.md

 - deleting a unit/week
 - text box for week content
 - implementing web sockets
+- uploading files
+- archiving units and viewing them in the archived section

 ## Retrospective
 Looking back at this project, my biggest regret is not starting early enough.
 The time constraint caught up on me very quickly and I have not been able to complete the project to a quality that I would have liked to implement.
 However the code I have completed, I am happy with and think that it is of good quality.
 I should have approached the task in a different manner, setting smaller goals for myself and an amount of time to complete them.